Torchin7789/RT004/README.md

 * If anything doesn't work well in your **Linux/macOS environment**, you should write me (<pepca@cgg.mff.cuni.cz>) as soon as possible.
   Of course you could report positive experience in Linux/macOS as well.
-* It seems like the `System.Numerics` library doesn't support `double` types yet, so I'm going to use the lightweighted **`OpenTK.Mathematics`** library instead, distributed in [NuGet form](https://www.nuget.org/packages/OpenTK.Mathematics/5.0.0-pre.8)
+* It seems like the `System.Numerics` library doesn't support fully the `double` types yet, so I'm going to use the lightweighted **`OpenTK.Mathematics`** library instead, distributed in [NuGet form](https://www.nuget.org/packages/OpenTK.Mathematics/5.0.0-pre.13)
 * You can work in your repositories without major restrictions.
-  The recommended location for your solutions is the [solution](solution) directory.
+  The recommended location for your solution is the [solution](solution) directory.
 * You can tag your **GIT history** (e.g. `Chk 1` etc.) for archiving your progress at the checkpoints.
 It is always a good idea to write me an email